nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `remark 1 Loves watching Sci-Fi movies` will add a remark of 'Loves watching Sci-Fi movies' to the first student listed in the student list.
+- `remark 1 Loves watching Sci-Fi movies` will add a remark of "Loves watching Sci-Fi movies" to your first student. listed in the student list.
 - `remark 2` will delete the remark from the second student listed in the student list.